 Howard Center joined more than 30 community partners in signing the declaration that systemic racism is a health emergency.

-We commit to the following action steps as an anti-racist organization:
+We commit to the following action steps:

 - Create a data dashboard system to identify health disparities and inform practice change within our agency’s clinical practice and recruitment plan.

 - Advance recruitment strategies to racially diversify the Board of Trustees and senior leadership at Howard Center.

 - Enhance training and support to address racist actions by those we serve (clients, students, patients).

 - Demonstrate support for Black Lives Matter through an agency action initiative.